q-viper/q-viper.github.io/_posts/2020-08-16-contour-based-game-break-the-bricks.md

 * We set some attributes.
 Important one is `current_bricks` which is changed when brick is hit.

 ### Method: `check_hit`
 This method takes current position of ball and the ball object.
-My be only the ball object will be enough but i used both anyway.
+My be only the ball object will be enough but I used both anyway.
 * Initialize score as 0.
 Initialize `new_bricks` as empty.
 * For each row in current_bricks:
     * Initialize new row